nrwl/nx/docs/generated/packages/nx/documents/dep-graph.md

 Type: `boolean`

-Print the project graph in the terminal. (equivalent to --file=stdout)
+Print the project graph to stdout in the terminal.

 ### targets